dbt-labs/docs.getdbt.com/website/docs/guides/sl-partner-integration-guide.md

 ### Exposing metadata to dbt Labs

-When building an integration, we recommend you expose certain metadata in the request for analytics purposes.
-Among other items, it is helpful to have the following:
+When building an integration, we recommend you expose certain metadata in the request for analytics and troubleshooting purpose.

-- Your application's name (such as 'Tableau')
+Please send us the following header with every query:

+'X-dbt-partner-source': 'Your-Application'

+Additionally, it would be helpful if you also included:

-- The email of the person querying your application
+- The email and username of the person generating the query from your application
 - The version of dbt they are on.